python-mode/python-mode/README.rst

 - Go to definition
 - Powerful customization
 - Virtualenv support
+- Many linters (pylint_, pyflakes_, ...) that can be run simultaneously
 - And more...

 See (old) screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)